 First, you will want to disconnect the hose and check the suction at the hose connection port.

-If the hose has been regularly fully extended, it will tear and cause suction issues.
+Often if the hose has been regularly fully extended, then it will tear and cause suction issues.
 If that still seems weak, check the collection tank screen filter to ensure it is not full of hair or debris.

 Remove the pre-filter and clean it well with dish soap and water.